robusta-dev/robusta/docs/setup-robusta/proxies.rst

 Deploying Behind Proxies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Robusta needs access to the internet if:
+Robusta requires internet access in the following cases:

-* The Robusta SaaS is enabled
+* Robusta SaaS is enabled
-* OR Robusta is configured to send notifications to external :ref:`sinks <Sinks Reference>` like Slack
+* Robusta is configured to send notifications to services such as Slack (via :ref:`sinks <Sinks Reference>`)

-In these cases - if your Kubernetes cluster is behind an HTTP proxy or firewall - see below for instructions to allow Robusta thwe access it needs.
+If your Kubernetes cluster is behind an HTTP proxy or firewall, follow the instructions below to ensure Robusta has the necessary access.

 Configuring Proxy Settings for Robusta
 ----------------------------------------

-All traffic from Robusta to the external world happens via the robusta-runner deployment.
+All outbound traffic from Robusta is handled by the `robusta-runner` deployment.

-To configure proxy settings for robusta-runner, define `HTTP_PROXY` and `HTTPS_PROXY` environment variables with one of the following Helm values:
+To configure proxy settings for `robusta-runner`, set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.
+You can do so with one of the follopwing Helm values:

-* ``runner.additional_env_vars`` - to set one variable at a time
+* ``runner.additional_env_vars`` - to set one environment variable at a time
 * ``runner.additional_env_froms`` - to set many environment variables at once

 Either Helm value can be used, depending on your preference.
 See `this GitHub issue for details and an example configuration <https://github.com/robusta-dev/robusta/pull/450>`_.